axani/datentafel/README.md

 datentafel
 ==========

-Indodashboard weekend-project to display current songs, weather and messages.
+Infodashboard -- weekend-project to display current songs, weather and messages.